pumpan/pcpremake/README.md

 - **Macro Mode**
   - buttons insert commands into macro window instead of sending them.

-#### 🛠 Fixed
-- Fixed Macro Mode not working consistently across all buttons.

 - **Reset Frame Position:**
   - Use the command:
     ```